blakedrumm/SCOM-Scripts-and-SQL/SECURITY.md

 ## Reporting a Bug

-The `SCOM-Reconfigure-DB-Move-Tool` team and community take all security bugs in `SCOM-Reconfigure-DB-Move-Tool` seriously.
+The `SCOM-Scripts-and-SQL` team and community take all security bugs in `SCOM-Scripts-and-SQL` seriously.
-Thank you for improving the security of `SCOM-Reconfigure-DB-Move-Tool`.
+Thank you for improving the security of `SCOM-Scripts-and-SQL`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.